 "Before we can make any accurate speculations of the causes and guilt of those involved we must know something of the community in which the victim lived and in which he died.
 It is my first contention that the murder itself and its consequent lack of solution had its roots deeply buried in the inner character of the community.
 I am convinced of this.
 I was there!"

-Probably one of the most accurate written portraits of Taylor is the following which appeared immediately after his death:
+Probably one of the more accurate written portraits of Taylor is the following that appeared immediately after his death:

 From Los Angeles Record, Feb 2, 1922:

 Taylor, the man, was for business first.
 There was no mistaking that part of his nature.